J-Soft/BeBot/ReadMe.txt

 The next section works just like the superadmins.
 You can tell the bot what other bots it may encounter in the guild.
-This is so that the bot just ignores tells and messages from the other bot and doesn’t end up in a spam war with it.
+This is so that the bot just ignores tells and messages from the other bot and doesn't end up in a spam war with it.

 For setting up the guild bot section please see bottom of this section.

-To switch logging off set „$log“ to „off“.
-You can also set it to „chat“ which will only log incoming and outgoing messages.
-If set to „all“ everything displayed on the console will be put into the log.
-The default is „chat“.
-Set „$log_path“ to the place where you want logs to be saved.
+To switch logging off set "$log" to "off".
+You can also set it to "chat" which will only log incoming and outgoing messages.
+If set to "all" everything displayed on the console will be put into the log.
+The default is "chat".
+Set "$log_path" to the place where you want logs to be saved.

-With „$command_prefix“ you can determine what symbol commands start with.
+With "$command_prefix" you can determine what symbol commands start with.
-The default here is „!“.
+The default here is "!".
 Note that you need to use the regex string here.
-This means that to use „.“ as your command prefix you need to enter „\.“ because „.“ has got a special meaning in regular expressions.
+This means that to use "." as your command prefix you need to enter "\." because "." has got a special meaning in regular expressions.
 This goes for a lot of other characters as well.

 The last 4 values are probably best left at default.